namely/docker-protoc/README.md

 files.

 So if you have a directory: `~/my_project/protobufs/` that has:
-`myproto.proto`, you'd want to do this:
+`myproto.proto`, you'd want to run this:

 ```sh
 $ cd ~/my_project/protobufs